jeremytinkers/RESTful_api---Wikipages/README.md

 >* Enter node server.js to get the server up and running!
 ---

 A local RESTful api that allows for the access, creation, deletion and updation of articles, akin to wikipedia.
-(A personal play/test on the conecpt of REST) Tested, ran on Postman and visualized on Robo 3T.
+(A personal play/test on the conecpt of REST) Tested and run on Postman.
+Databases visualized with the aid of Robo 3T.